Updated based on discussion on Hacker News

 - use MinGW-w64 for the actual compilation

-This is precisely the goal of MSYS2, which nicely integrates them together into a unified Linux-like environment with many packages.
+This is precisely the goal of MSYS2, which nicely integrates them together into a unified Linux-like environment with a package manager.
 With MSYS2 you can use Cygwin or MinGW-w64 compilers as you choose, along with shell tools and build scripts written for Linux.
 I use MSYS2 to build native Windows versions of Brogue with barely any build system changes.

 Other notes